-Gackt Camui is a Japanese music artist who is part of the Visual Kei scene.
+Gackt Camui (born Gakuto Oshiro, July 4, 1973) is a Japanese music artist who is part of the Visual Kei scene.
 Besides being a singer, Gackt can play multiple instruments including piano, guitar, shamisen, violin, drums, and more.
 Gackt joined the band Malice Mizer after their original singer left, but for reasons still hotly contested by fans, he left to pursue a solo career a few years later.
-He released his first single "Mizerable" as a solo artist in 1999.
+He released his first single "Mizérable" as a solo artist in 1999.
 Since then he's released eight albums and 36 singles.
-He was a regular on the show Domoto Kyoudai (now Domoto Brothers) up until 2003, and has also acted in several movies and dramas including Moon Child, Fuurin Kazan and Mr. Brain.See also his creator page.
+He was a regular on the show Domoto Kyoudai (now Domoto Brothers) up until 2003, and has also acted in several movies and dramas including Moon Child, Fuurin Kazan and Mr. Brain.

 Gackt's music provides examples of:

 - Concept Album: Every non-compilation album, as well as singles.
 Even his concerts are designed to be visual interpretations of his albums and singles, if not a continuation of their story.

 - Concept Video: Most of Gackt's videos are these.

 - Dual-Meaning Chorus: Many of his songs have multiple meanings, especially "Mirror."